Sue: I bet the Moon was very topical when this first went out.

-Sue immediately recognises the Cybermen from their shadows, which blows the cliffhanger out of the water, but the most remarkable moment in the episode occurs when Polly has the screaming ab-dabs when she witnesses a door closing.
+Sue recognises the Cybermen from the shape of their shadows, which blows the surprise cliffhanger out of the water.
+But the most remarkable moment by far occurs when Polly gets the screaming ab-dabs as she witnesses a door closing.

-And then, as the still images flicker to life again, signalling the arrival of yet another cliffhanger, a radically redesigned Cyberman finally shows its face.
+And then, as the still images flicker to life once again signalling the arrival of another cliffhanger, a Cyberman shows its radically redesigned face.

-Me: You recognised them just fine yesterday.
-And you only needed a shadow to do it.
+Me: You recognised the Cybermen just fine yesterday, and you only needed a shadow to do it.

 Sue: Yeah, but I’ve seen plenty of Cybermen in my lifetime.
-I’m not ten.
-And do I really have to mention the little Cybermen dolls sitting on your bookshelf again?
+I’m not 10 years old, you know.
+And do I have to mention the little Cybermen dolls on your bookshelf again?

-Sue: He’s all talk.
-It’s very easy to come out with a speech, but when is he going to do something?
+Sue: He’s all talk, this Doctor.
+It’s easy to make a speech like that, but when is he actually going to do something?

 Me: You could argue that this is the moment when the Doctor finally becomes the Doctor.

-As I labour this point, the Doctor is busy readying test tubes in an attempt to find a cure for the virus.
+While I labour this point, the Doctor is up to his neck in test tubes as he tries to find a cure for the virus.

-Sue: So the Doctor becomes the Doctor as he’s pretending to be a Doctor.
+Sue: So the Doctor becomes the Doctor when he’s pretending to be a doctor.
 That’s interesting.

-Me: How do you feel about Troughton now?
+Me: How do you feel about Patrick Troughton now?

 Sue: He’s not doing it for me yet.
 I wouldn’t want to travel with him, that’s for sure.
-He just hovers around in the background; he’s very passive aggressive.
+He’s very passive-aggressive.

-Jamie is still our for the count in the medical bay, and it isn’t looking good.
+Jamie is still out for the count in the medical bay.

-Sue: Jamie looks like he’s strung out on nicotine patches.
+Sue: He looks like he’s strung out on nicotine patches.
 Perhaps the pipe he’s calling for is stuffed with tobacco?